MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 To switch from the Contract template and map to the Entitlement template:

-- **Step 1:** Create custom fields with attributes can be created on Entitlement template.
+- **Step 1:** Create custom fields with attributes on the Entitlement template.
 For more information, see [Create and edit fields (attributes)](/dynamics365/customerengagement/on-premises/customize/create-edit-fields).
 - **Step 2:** Place the created fields on the form as per business needs.
 Use the [basic update](/powerapps/developer/common-data-service/org-service/entity-operations-update-delete#basic-update) SDK code examples as a reference guide to update the entity.
 For more information, see [Add a field to a from](/dynamics365/customerengagement/on-premises/customize/add-field-form).

 <a name="2"></a>